 Dee Dee Blanchard looked like a doting mother, but she was forcing her healthy child to pretend to be ill.
 Dee Dee wanted her daughter to be ill, but Dee Dee was the one that was really sick.
 Gypsy Rose Blanchard was the loving daughter that arranged for her mother to be savagely murdered by the man she met on a Christian dating site.
-But was Gypsy Rose the real victim?
-The case is the latest to get the true crime drama treatment through The Act (based on an investigative piece by Buzzfeed) and to anyone that knows the details, it’s obvious why: nothing about it is straightforward.
+But was Gypsy Rose the real victim and to anyone that knows the details, it’s obvious why: nothing about it is straightforward.

 Looking at the long list of afflictions Gypsy Rose Blanchard was diagnosed with, it’s not a surprise that her own grandparents questioned if she’d make it to adulthood.
 She was born slightly premature (which Dee Dee would claim caused brain damage) and was only a few months old when the health problems started.
 Dee Dee became convinced Gypsy had sleep apnea and took her to the hospital for tests.
 When the doctors couldn’t find any evidence, Dee Dee refused to accept it.
 Gypsy had a chromosomal disorder, she said.

 A few years passed and a new diagnosis was tacked on: muscular dystrophy.
 She started using a wheelchair.
 Gypsy believed her mother when she said she was ill: she thought she was paralysed.